 In these issues, we also learn that he speaks fluent Japanese, as the team does a brief stopover near Tokyo and Wolverine meets Mariko for the first time.

 It’s also where we learn his real name is Logan.
+And finally lurking in the background, Moira MacTaggert’s son Kevin has turned into Proteus.

 Note: With issue #112, the X-Men return to a monthly book.